-Prayer is simple in concept, but often becomes complicated when we walk it out.
+Prayer is a simple concept, but we tend toward making it complicated when we walk it out.
 We may even wonder if we are doing it right!
 In this post, I want to bring us back to the simplicity of prayer, and introduce prayer as a primary way to grow in intimacy with God.

 Prayer, simply put, is communion with God.
 Prayer is often expressed as having conversation with Jesus and loving on Him.
 It is a time of focused attention on Him, talking to Him and pausing to listen as He speaks to us.